 If you want to launch a paid search campaign, you’ll usually use the same set of keywords as you did on your organic search campaign.
 The majority of paid search campaigns are run on commercial search engine platforms, with the top three being Google, Bing, and Yahoo.

 Paid search operates on a pay-per-click model, where the advertiser pays only when someone clicks on their ad.
 Search engine algorithms determine where your ads will be displayed based on what you’re paying for the ad (your bid) as well as the ad’s quality score (which is based on a number of factors including how many people clicked on the ad, and the relevancy of the landing page to the keyword).

-As is the case with all digital advertising, paid search campaigns can be optimized in real time based on how audiences interact with your ads.
-What’s more, you can use search engine data to uncover a wealth of information about your audience, such as their location, gender, and what time of day they’re likely to search for your product or service category.
+As is the case with all digital advertising, paid search campaigns can be optimized in real-time based on how audiences interact with your ads.
+What’s more, you can use search engine data to uncover a wealth of information about your audiences, such as their location, gender, and what time of day they’re likely to search for your product or service category.

 Isn’t that great?
 Not only can you reach customers as they’re searching for you, but you can also gather key insights about your customers to scale and optimize campaigns!